mozilla/version-control-tools/docs/devguide/jenkins.rst

 You can *Publish Cobertura Coverage Report* by using ``**/coverage/coverage.xml`` for the *Cobertura xml report pattern*.

-You can *Publish JUnit test result report*s by using ``coverage/results.xml`` as the *Test Reports XML* value.
+You can *Publish JUnit test result reports* by using ``coverage/results.xml`` as the *Test Reports XML* value.

 You can *Publish coverage.py HTML reports* by setting